aiblocks/docs/other/rationale.md

-There were a lot of design decisions that went into making Stellar.
+There were a lot of design decisions that went into making AiBlocks.
 Here are some of the reasons behind why we did what we did.

 # Why XDR?
 3 reasons: